Bound by Corruption by BelovedStranger

 His scowl warned her of his displeasure.
 Grabbing her chin, he held her still as he leaned closer.
 “I shall have to try harder than ‘fine’.”

-He tried to kiss her, but she quickly placed her hand between them, covering the lower half of his face.
-His lips burned her palm.
+He tried to kiss her, but she quickly placed her hands between them, covering the lower half of his face.
+His lips burned against her fingers

 “It appears to be so,” he answered carelessly.